 The Abyssinian: The Bunny Cat of Cats With Big Ears

 If the Abyssinian is also called “bunny cat” (rabbit cat), it is not for nothing!
-Indeed, its large ears are rather rare in the feline world.
-Likewise, the Abyssinian has the distinction of being one of the lightest cats, for its size, with an average weight of 4 to 5 kilos.
+Indeed, his large ears are relatively rare in the feline world.
+Likewise, the Abyssinian has the distinction of being one of the lightest cats, for his size, with an average weight of 9 to 11 lb.

-And even if he looks strangely like a small African wild cat, he does not have the character at all.
+And even if he looks strangely like a small African wild cat, he does not have the character.
 Indeed, this feline is sociable by nature, whether with humans, other cats, or even other animals!

-Coming from a cross between a Bengal cat and a Serval, the Savannah looks like a cheetah.
-Everything about him is impressive, be it his height, his weight (more than 10 kilos), his musculature, or even… his ears!
+The Savannah looks like a cheetah from a cross between a Bengal cat and a Serval.
+Everything about him is impressive, be it his height, his weight (more than 10 kilos), musculature, or even… his ears!

-But don't be fooled by this beastly physique, the Savannah is a very affectionate and particularly playful cat.
+But don't be fooled by this beastly physique.
+The Savannah is a very affectionate and exceptionally playful cat.
 And the surprising thing for a cat: he loves water!

-If the Sphynx is so famous, it is because it has no hair.
+If the Sphynx is so famous, he is because it has no hair.
 Well almost.
 In reality, he still has a fine down of hair on his body.
-Beyond its "nudity", the Sphynx is also renowned for its bat face, due in particular to its triangular head and its large straight and pointed ears perched on the top of its skull.
+Beyond his "nudity", the Sphynx is also renowned for his bat face, particularly its triangular head and large straight and pointed ears perched on the top of its skull.